kodcapsule/14-day-Terraform-Challenge-From-Beginner-to-Expert/Day-4 State Management/Readme.md

 ## State Manipulation with CLI

-Terraform provides several commands to view and manipulate state.
+Terraform provides several CLI commands that you can use to view and manipulate state.
 These commands are essential for troubleshooting and maintenance.

 ### Viewing State